clan.me

 Raw player counts tell you how busy your server was.
 Retention tells you whether that activity is turning into a community.
 A server with 50 players a week and a 40% return rate is healthier than one with 200 players a week and a 5% return rate.

-The week-over-week comparison in the digest shows whether your retention is improving or declining over time, so you can track the effect of changes you make to your server, such as new game modes, events, or updated spawn areas, on actual player behaviour.
+The week-over-week comparison in the digest shows whether your retention is improving or declining, so you can track the effect of changes you make to your server, such as new game modes, events, or updated spawn areas, on actual player behaviour.